erroronline1/qualitymanagement/timetables/readme.md

 passwords are stored in plain text. whether you like that or not, it makes it a lot easier to track possible vulnerabilities and editing sheets.

 all this might not satisfy all security concerns but is considered reasonable.

+## maintainability
+i had to learn this one the hard way. on developing and testing i had to change the codebase several times in about 30 beta testers sheets without dumping their values. eventually i learned about importing modules. if you provide a subfolder with the main module codes these will be imported/updated on every opening of the sheet. if this is not possible the modules remain in their last imported version. you can hide the subfolder vb_library, make it read_only by account management or provide it temporarily after changes.